 The qualifying paper consists of a review of the literature related to a research area of importance to the field of information studies and closely related to the student’s planned dissertation research.
 The topic of the paper should be selected in consultation with the committee chair and committee.
-The qualifying paper is ordinarily 7,500-10,000 words in length.
+The qualifying paper is ordinarily 5,000-10,000 words in length.

 The qualifying research paper is intended to demonstrate the student’s wide familiarity with the literature in one or more areas of information studies (and possibly also related fields), an understanding of the broad themes and issues presented in the literature, and a command of the strengths and weaknesses of the major works and how these works fit together.
 Much more than an annotated bibliography, the qualifying paper is a work of analysis and synthesis, not merely a listing and description of published works.
 It should be authoritative and accessible, so that a reader unfamiliar with the field of study could gain a good overview of recent trends and significant developments from reading this review alone.
 The qualifying paper will demonstrate a breadth of knowledge, unlike a research paper, which is typically focused narrowly on a specific research question.

 Unless there are special circumstances, the committee chair will send the student the four questions on a Monday morning by 9:00 AM and answers must be submitted to the committee by 5:00 PM that Friday.
 The student may work anywhere.
-Each response is ordinarily 2,500 – 3,000 words long.
+Each response is ordinarily 1,000 – 3,000 words long.
 The bibliography is not included in the word count.
 As a take-home examination, students are required to follow all aspects of The University of Texas at Austin’s Student Honor Code, including its standard of Academic Integrity.

 All members of the committee read and evaluate all four responses.
 The committee must agree that all four responses are of sufficient quality for the student to proceed to the qualifying oral examination.
 Unless there are special circumstances, these determinations are to be provided to the student by their committee chair within two weeks of written exam submission.

 The oral examination of the qualifying procedure is held within two weeks of written notification from the student’s committee to the student’s committee chair.
-The goal is to assess students’ ability to engage in structured intellectual dialogue, expand upon their written responses as requested by the committee members, and receive the guidance of their committee members.
+The goal is to assess the students’ ability to engage in structured intellectual dialogue, expand upon their written responses as requested by the committee members, and receive the guidance of their committee members.
 Students should discuss the organization of their oral examination with their committee chair.
 For example, a student’s committee chair may request a formal presentation of the student’s written exam responses.

-Students may invite one School of Information doctoral student to serve as a recorder for the qualifying oral exam, but that person will serve only as an observer and note taker and cannot participate in the proceedings.
+Students may invite one iSchool doctoral student to serve as a recorder for the qualifying oral exam, but that person will serve only as an observer and note taker and cannot participate in the proceedings.
 Otherwise, the oral examination is private, including only the student and committee members.